ZenGo-X/terra-multisend/README.md

 # CosmWasm Multisend Contract

-This is a multisend smart contracts in Rust built tor run on [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) module on all chains that enable it.
+This is a multisend smart contracts in Rust built to run on [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) module on all chains that enable it.
 The project was built and tested for the Terra network.

 ## What it does

-This project covers all you need to build, deploy and interact with the smart contract on the Terra blockchain.
+This project covers all that is required to build, deploy and interact with the smart contract on the Terra blockchain.
 The main parts of the project are:

 - The contract (this page)